 An absence of creativity characterizes the testing industry.
-At one end of the spectrum are multiple-choice tests that rip facts out of context and penalize studentss for not knowing things they can instantly Google.
-At the other end are tasks like the “Document-Based Question" (DBQ) of the Advanced Placement exam, often considered the gold standard of history testing.
+At one end of the spectrum are multiple-choice tests that rip facts out of context and penalize students for not knowing things they can instantly Google.
+At the other end are tasks like the “document-based question" (DBQ) of the Advanced Placement exam, often considered the gold standard of history testing.
 The DBQ is a useful assessment if your students can already handle the analysis of eight to ten primary documents and write a college-level essay.
 Certainly a worthy goal.
 But what if your students can't yet read one document?
 How can you determine if they possess the skills they need to do college-level work?

 Beyond the Bubble addresses this quandary.
 Many of our assessments can be completed in just a few minutes.
 Others take longer but still less time than an hour-long DBQ.
 Compared to blackened circles on a Scantron, short written responses provide a window to what students think – the very information you need to make adjustments in your teaching.
 We need formative assessments in the history classroom--assessments that allow us to make daily changes in our instruction--not just end-of-course tests.
 What good are assessments if they don't help us become better teachers?

 What is Historical Thinking?

 We call our exercises “History Assessments of Thinking,” or HATs.
 Each HAT asks students to go beyond factual recall to apply information in a specific historical context.
 Historical thinking is about cultivating habits of mind, ways of thinking that become habitual.
 Whether examining slave records in Brazil, studying the events leading up to the Homestead Strike, or pouring over imperial records from Japan’s Meiji Restoration, historians think about when a source was produced, who wrote it, and for what purpose.
 A historian examining a map drawn by John Smith in 1608 wants to know: “What else was going on?
 Was the map created for the purpose of charting a route up the Chesapeake or to convince investors in England that their money was being well spent?"